Woman Breaks Security, Assaults Staff at Gatwick Airport

-A woman has been convicted for assault and a security breach at London Gatwick Airport.
+A 45-year-old woman has been convicted for assault and breaching security at London Gatwick Airport after trying to sneak onto a flight to Milan without a valid passport.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.